-Technology is to blame according to a new study that found kids in the U.K. are suffering from sleeping disorders at an alarming rate.
-Based on the statistics, three times as many are being admitted for medical attention compared to the numbers from 10 years ago.
-They’re suffering not just from poor sleep quality, but also from other disorders which the lack of sleep can cause.
+A new study finds kids in the U.K. suffer from sleeping disorders at an alarming rate.
+Technology, according to the study, is to blame.
+The study shows that, compared to 10 years ago, three times as many children are admitted to hospitals for treatment of sleep disorders.
+They suffer not just from poor sleep quality, but also from other disorders brought on by sleep deprivation.

-It goes without saying that if the numbers are on the rise in Britain, they’re certainly on the rise here in the U.S. as well.
-Earlier this year, The Vision Council released their annual report on blue light and digital eye strain, and according to their research, 76.5 percent of Americans report their child or children are spending more than two hours in front of a digital device each day.
-Not only that, but they also report that 55.6 percent suffer some form of computer vision syndrome after being exposed to two or more hours of screen time.
+It goes without saying that if the numbers are on the rise in Britain, the U.S. is likely not far behind.
+Earlier this year, The Vision Council released their annual report on blue light and digital eye strain.
+Their research shows that 76.5 percent of Americans report their child or children are spending more than two hours in front of a digital device each day.
+Not only that, but they also report that 55.6 percent technology users suffer some form of computer vision syndrome after being exposed to two or more hours of screen time.

 The kids in the U.K should be a warning for the rest of the world, and a wakeup call to the U.K. The damage caused to children’s eyes by their exposure to technology at earlier and earlier ages has long term effects.
 The sleep cycle disruption and all that goes along with it is only the beginning.